Barnards Green

 Barnards Green is one of the main population areas of Malvern, Worcestershire, England, situated approximately 1 mi east and downhill from Great Malvern, the town's traditional centre.
+It had a population of 8,322 in 2021.

 Governance

 The southern part of Barnards Green constitutes the major part of the Chase ward of the civil parish governed by Malvern Town Council.
 As well as Barnards Green, the ward also includes the extensive Ministry of Defence property occupied by QinetiQ, the campus of The Chase school, the village of Poolbrook, and the largely rural south-eastern area of the adjoining Poolbrook and Malvern commons.
 To the north, the Barnards Green area spills into the Pickersleigh ward.

 Population

 As with the rest of Malvern, Barnards Green owes much of its development to the area's rapid expansion from a cluster of hamlets and manors to a busy spa town during the mid-19th century.
 Barnards Green experienced a further population boost in 1942 when the Telecommunications Research Establishment (TRE) relocated to Malvern to occupy a site having two of its main entrances in the Barnards Green area.
 In the early 1950s the construction of the large Pound Bank council estate led to an increase in the population, and to the commercial activity in the shopping centre.
-Population figures for Barnards Green as an area are not recorded separately.